Translink's payment app woes continue

-Translink customers have experienced problems with the company's mobile payments app for the fourth consecutive day.
+Translink customers have experienced problems with the company's mobile payments app for the fifth consecutive day.

-A spokesperson for the company said the issue was UK wide and was a result of unprecedented demand.
+The company recommended on social media that customers put their phone into airplane mode to display their ticket as "a quick fix".

 The mLink app allows passengers to use pre-paid tickets on public transport.